background

 However, note that not all OpEx are fixed costs, as an item like office supplies can be viewed as more of a variable cost since more purchases would be made if production levels were higher.

-What are Examples of Operating Expense?
+What are Examples of Operating Expenses?

 OpEx Examples